 The digestive system is important for a healthy and vital life.

-There are two incisors in the upper and lower jaw, which, like the molars, continue to grow for life.
-A rough fiber structure in the food is necessary for tooth wear.
+There are two incisors in the upper and lower jaws, which, like the molars, continue to grow for life.
+A rough fiber structure in the diet is necessary for tooth wear.

-The stomach is only moderately muscled and therefore cannot independently transport the nutritional knits to the next part of the intestine.
+The stomach is only moderately muscled and therefore cannot independently transport the food to the next part of the intestine.
 The following food portions take over that task.

-Fine dietary fibers end up in the voluminous cecum, which are converted by special bacteria into proteins, vitamin B complex and vitamin K. That is why the appendix is also called the fermentation chamber.
+Fine dietary fibers end up in the voluminous cecum, which are converted into proteins, vitamin B complex and vitamin K by special bacteria.
+That is why the cecum is also called the fermentation chamber.
 The formed cecum droppings are reabsorbed by chinchillas.

-Crude Fiber: Crude fiber is very important for health.
-They support digestion, the cecum and with their rough fiber structure, tooth wear.
+Crude fiber: Crude fiber is very important for health.
+They support the digestion, the cecum and with their rough fiber structure the tooth wear.

-Starch: Starch is mainly an energy supplier and must be limited in the feed.
+Starch: Starch is mainly an energy supplier and must be present in the feed to a limited extent.

-A shift in the crude fiber-starch ratio can lead to health damage in the long term:
+A shift in the ratio of raw fiber to starch can lead to long-term health damage:

-- Too little crude fiber leads to intestinal slowness, changes in the intestinal flora and disturbed cecum function.
+- Too little raw fiber leads to intestinal inertia, changes in the intestinal flora and disturbed functioning of the cecum.

-- Too much starch leads to eating breaks, changes in the intestinal flora, swelling, diarrhea, fermentation, adiposity.
+- Too much starch leads to eating pauses, changes in the intestinal flora, swelling, diarrhoea, fermentation, obesity.

-That's why vets recommend a crude fiber-starch ratio of at least 3: 1.
+That's why vets recommend a minimum crude fiber to starch ratio of 3:1.

-The composition is very useful here: whole grain kernels (with starchy flour body), field beans, potatoes or peas are an indication that a higher starch content must be taken into account.
+In addition, the composition is very useful: whole grains (with starchy flour body), field beans, potatoes or peas are an indication that a higher starch content must be taken into account.